 How is Ice Cream Made?

-Following a guide, we walked along a glassed-in mezzanine and looked down on shiny steel vats churning away.
+Take your kids behind the scenes to see how ice cream is made.
+On the new factory tour, admission includes a 30-minute tour with an overview of the manufacturing floor.
+Following a guide, walk along a glassed-in mezzanine and look down on shiny steel vats churning away.
 Tubs of mixings like M&Ms and cookie dough blobs are standing by, as a guide explains how ice cream is produced.

 Ben & Jerry’s Fun Stuff To Do

-The friendly relaxed vibe makes this a great learning opportunity for any age: the youngest of toddlers and surliest of teens will appreciate what this company stands for and the commitment they’ve made to producing a quality product.
-Inside, there’s a gift shop with an amazing array of B&J logos as well as cow-themed items.
+The friendly relaxed vibe makes this a great learning opportunity for any age.
+Young toddlers and the surliest of teens appreciate what this company stands for and the commitment they’ve made to producing a quality product.

-Outside the factory, there’s an Ice Cream stand selling all the flavors plus other refreshments, a playground, cows in the pasture, a picnic area, and a coloring station.
-Kids can color in a postcard and write home about their visit, then join the adults for a nostalgic tour to honor the departed victims, felled by poor mixing, poor marketing or the bad economy, in the Flavor Graveyard.
+Walk outside and meet the cows who made it possible.
+After you’ve stopped by the Ice Cream stand, visit the playground and the picnic area.
+Kids can color in a postcard and write home about their visit.
+Nostalgic adults cannot miss honoring the departed victims, felled by poor mixing, poor marketing or the bad economy, in the Flavor Graveyard.
 Each dearly beloved but departed ice cream flavor has its own tombstone and epitaph.
+Fans rejoice: in 2022, Dublin Mudslide was “rein-cone-ated” from the Flavor Graveyard and is being made with Whyward Spirit, a sustainable flavoring.

 If you like peaceful country roads, begin an extended road trip in the region.
 There’s another sort-of factory tour in the Waterbury area at the Cold Hollow Cider Mill, where you can watch cider being pressed.
 In summer there are nearby public lakes and in fall, blue roads that slow to a crawl with leaf-peakers.

 Many families dream of ice cream, even in cold snowy weather.
-In winter, the Ben & Jerry’s tour attracts snowsports fans heading to the three peaks at Stowe (a top notch mountain resort with a funky chic town and gourmet eateries) or Okemo (a resort known for its superior kids ski and snowboard schools).
+In winter, the Ben & Jerry’s tour attracts many snowsports fans.
+Nearby there’s Stowe, a top notch mountain resort with a funky chic town and gourmet eateries.
+Okemo, a resort known for its superior kids ski and snowboard schools that appeals to families with younger kids, is not far either.
+Read our review of Stowe and Okemo.

-Founded more than three decades ago, they continue to operate based on their three-part Mission Statement emphasizing product quality, economic reward and a commitment to the community.
-How can you not buy a scoop after your tour from the company that says, “Our focus is on children and families, the environment and sustainable agriculture on family farms.”
+Founded more than three decades ago, Ben & Jerry’s continue to operate based on their three-part Mission Statement.
+Their mission statement company emphasizes product quality, economic reward and a commitment to the community.
+How can you not buy a scoop from the company that says, “Our focus is on children and families, the environment and sustainable agriculture on family farms.”

 Go Stowe is the area’s official tourist office and they have lots of information about local hotels and B&B if anyone in the family needs to recuperate from brain freeze!